 - Case Management

 In addition to their coursework, all ICDC College’s Alcohol and Drug Counseling students will participate in an “Externship” that involves field work at a substance abuse treatment facility in their area, completing 270 hours in 15 weeks.
 Through the externship, students will gain hands-on experience working in a clinical setting alongside industry professionals.
 The externship will also provide students the opportunity for networking with potential employers.
-Student “externs”; gain practical skills in screening, orientation, assessment, treatment planning, counseling, case management, crisis intervention, client and family education, referral, reports, recordkeeping and consultation.
+Student externs gain practical skills in screening, orientation, assessment, treatment planning, counseling, case management, crisis intervention, client and family education, referral, reports, record-keeping and consultation.
+Further, any previous misdemeanor or felony convictions will likely prohibit employment in this field.

 The occupations this program prepares students to enter by name and SOC code: